 “OF Messiah” 12 reference verses

 “OF YHWH” 17 reference verses

 That’s another 35 reference verses to THE ONE WHO the type depicted!
 All total, that is 71 references verses of the total 153 verses in Ephesians!
 That comes to nearly 12 references per chapter, or almost one reference in every other verse to THE ONE WHO we find our identity in!!!

 So, what is my point here?
 Is it to once again denigrate Israel and exalt a gentile replacement?
 YHWH FORBID!
 My point is simply that YHWH had given HIS plan through HIS chosen people.
 HE typified that plan for those who would be able to see beyond themselves and find their identity IN HIM!
 Because man has not done very well at remaining focused on the differences between the type and the Point of the type, we find ourselves constantly wrangling about how this or that fits into our theology…

 In conclusion, let me summarize;

-We have been adopted by THE FATHER into THE Family of YHWH by believing what HE said and did through HIS SON; YAHSHUA.
+We have been adopted by THE FATHER into THE Family of YHWH by believing what HE said and did through HIS SON; YAHUSHA.

-We prove our adoption by doing the FATHER’S will and are recognized as the brothers and sisters of YAHSHUA, along with all from every nationality who believe and obey what Elohim has said.
+We prove our adoption by doing the FATHER’S will and are recognized as the brothers and sisters of YAHUSHA, along with all from every nationality who believe and obey what Elohim has said.

 We have been given citizenship in the city which comes down from heaven and should not be preoccupied with any earthly city in the meantime… May you prosper, even as your soul prospers!